 Businesses that are pivoting and changing their services, should ensure they have robust risk assessments and procedures in place that go beyond COVID 19 specific risk.

 A business has the responsibility to do everything that is reasonably practicable to ensure the protection and safety of employees and anyone affected by their activities.
 For example, if a shop or restaurant is now offering a home delivery service, the operation and hazards are different to those encountered in the store or dining area.
 Therefore, it is important to assess any new process or activity as part of any wider COVID 19 assessment.

 Andy Rhoades is the founder and owner of ABR Safety Limited, a Health and Safety consultancy based in Wiltshire.
 The business specialises in supporting employers to protect their employees and maintaining legal compliance.

-If you need support with ensuring your business is COVID secure or with writing new or revised procedures and risk assessments for new business operations or service offering, please contact Andy for a no obligation conversation.
+Do you need support with ensuring your business is COVID secure?
+Or perhaps with writing new or revised procedures and risk assessments for new business operations or service offering?
+If so, please contact Andy for a no-obligation conversation.